samingbar/temporal_training/README.md

 ## Introduction

-A modern, production-ready template for building Temporal applications using [Temporal Python SDK](https://docs.temporal.io/dev-guide/python).
-This template provides a solid foundation for developing Workflow-based applications with comprehensive testing, linting, and modern Python tooling.
+A modern, production-ready template for building Temporal applications using the [Temporal Python SDK](https://docs.temporal.io/dev-guide/python).
+This template provides a solid foundation for developing workflow-based applications with comprehensive testing, linting, and modern Python tooling.

 ### What's Included

 - Complete testing setup (pytest) with async support
 - Pre-configured development tooling (e.g. ruff, pre-commit) and CI
 - Comprehensive documentation and guides
+- End-to-end ML orchestration examples (CIFAR-10 scaling, BERT fine-tuning)
+- An inference workflow example using Ray Serve
+- An LLM-powered agent workflow example (`MAKER_test`) using reusable prompt tooling
 - [AGENTS.md](https://agents.md/) to provide the context and instructions to help AI coding agents work on your project

 ## Getting Started